Communication-Efficient Decentralized Stochastic Minimax Optimization: Simulations

-We now illustrate our distributed algorithms, \textbf{Fed-MiMA} and \textbf{Local-DiMA} using the example of robust logistic regression \cite{yan2019stochastic}, which serves as a baseline for comparing many distributed minimax algorithms \cite{luo2020stochastic, xian2021faster, chen2024efficient}.
-Here, the training data set is given by $\{(r_i, l_i)\}_{i=1}^{L}$, where $r_i \in \mb{R}^{d}$ is the feature vector and $l_i \in \{+1, -1\}$ is the binary label.
+We now illustrate our algorithm \textbf{DiMA} using the example of robust logistic regression considered by several works \cite{ xian2021faster, chen2024efficient,luo2020stochastic,yan2019stochastic}.
+Suppose that the training data set is given by $\{(r_i, l_i)\}_{i=1}^{L}$, where $r_i \in \mb{R}^{d}$ is the feature vector and $l_i \in \{+1, -1\}$ is the binary label.
 We evenly split the $L$ random samples into $K$ subsets, and each agent only has access to its local data.
 For convenience, we use $S_{1}, \cdots, S_{K}$ to denote the indices within these subsets, which correspond to a partition of the global index set $[1, \dots, L]$.
 In this problem, the optimization objective is given as follows:

 where